Isaactangky/Responsive-Web-Design-HTML-CSS/TinDog - Bootstrap/README.md

 Users should be able to:

+- Use to navigation bar to jump to different sections
 - View the optimal layout for each of the website depending on their device's screen size
-- Seeing the Bootstrap Functions including "Carousel", "Cards"
+- See the  elements from Bootstrap, such as "Carousel", "Cards"
-- Use to navigation bar to jump to different sections

 ### Links

 - Live Site URL: [Tindog Website](https://tindog-website-html-css.netlify.app/)

 ## My process